Grammy Award for Best New Classical Artist

-The Grammy Award for Best New Classical Artist was an honor presented to classical artists at the 28th Grammy Awards in 1986.
+The Grammy Award for Best New Classical Artist was an honor presented to classical artists in 1964, 1965, 1966 and 1986.
 The Grammy Awards, an annual ceremony that was established in 1958 and originally called the Gramophone Awards, are presented by the National Academy of Recording Arts and Sciences of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".

-The equivalent award known as Most Promising New Classical Recording Artist was first presented to André Watts at the 6th Grammy Awards in 1964.
+The award was first known as Most Promising New Classical Recording Artist was first presented to André Watts at the 6th Grammy Awards in 1964.
 The honor was presented for additional years until being discontinued before the 1967 ceremony.
 The award category re-emerged in 1986 with the name Best New Classical Artist and was presented to Chicago Pro Musica.
-As of 2011, the award has not been presented since 1986.
+As of 2023, the award has not been presented since 1986.

 Recipients

 1964–1966

 In 1963 NARAS representative John Scott Trotter announced that three new award categories—Best Album Notes, Best Original Score from a Motion Picture or Television Show, and Most Promising New Classical Recording Artist—would be introduced at the following ceremony.
 Most Promising New Classical Recording Artist nominees for the 6th Grammy Awards (1964) included André Watts for Liszt: Concerto No. 1 for Piano and Orchestra (with Leonard Bernstein conducting the New York Philharmonic).
 The award was presented to Watts at the Waldorf-Astoria Hotel in New York City.

 For the 7th Grammy Awards (1965), nominees included Marilyn Horne for The Age of Bel Canto: Operatic Scenes (Bonynge, conductor).
 The award was presented to Horne.
 The classical radio station WQXR-FM included Horne's win in their list of the "Top 5 Classical Events of 1964–65", claiming her "triumphant debut" at Covent Garden as the character Marie in Alban Berg's opera Wozzeck along with her 1964 recording of Vincenzo Bellini's opera Norma with Joan Sutherland contributed to her success.

 Nominees for the 8th Grammy Awards (1966) included Peter Serkin for Bach: Goldberg Variations.
 The honor was presented to Serkin, the teenage pianist son of Rudolf Serkin, in New York City.
 Serkin was later nominated for Best Classical Vocal Performance at the 52nd Grammy Awards (2010) for his work on the album Recital at Ravinia (with Lorraine Hunt Lieberson).